daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 Think of the categories as powers of 10.
 That is to say, a moderately priced item is ten times more costly than an inexpensive item.
 An expensive item is ten times more costly than a moderately priced item, and thus 100 times the cost of something inexpensive.
 A very expensive item is ten times the cost of an expensive one, 100 times the cost of a moderate one, and 1,000 times the cost of an inexpensive one.
 An exorbitant item is priced ten times beyond that.

 (In some settings, even the generalization offered by the pricing categories might be too specific or cumbersome.
 In many superhero games, for example, prices are relatively moot.
-After saving the city, typical superheroes don’t worry about paying rent or how much dinner will cost.
-On the other hand, in a grittier superhero game, maybe that’s exactly what they worry about.)
+After saving the city, typical superheroes don't worry about paying rent or how much dinner will cost.
+On the other hand, in a grittier superhero game, maybe that's exactly what they worry about.)

 ## Using The Price Categories

 Regardless of how precise you want to be with prices and currency, you can use the price categories in a variety of ways.

-It’s easy for a GM to say to a player “You can afford two extra moderately priced things at the start of the game.”
+It's easy for a GM to say to a player "You can afford two extra moderately priced things at the start of the game."
 The player can look on the list and pick two moderately priced items without worrying about their cost.
 Plus, this approach makes it clear that they get two items, not twenty inexpensive items or one more expensive item that perhaps would not be appropriate for a starting character.
 The categories make it easy to lump similar items together.

-The GM can also say “You can have whatever inexpensive items you want, and don’t worry about the cost.”
+The GM can also say "You can have whatever inexpensive items you want, and don't worry about the cost."
 At higher tiers, when the PCs have more wealth, followers, and so on, the GM can do this with moderate or even expensive items.
-This allows the group to skip over playing through a shopping trip to get supplies, and players don’t have to track prices down to the last coin.
+This allows the group to skip over playing through a shopping trip to get supplies, and players don't have to track prices down to the last coin.

 Finally, the categories can be shorthand when evaluating loot, dividing up the spoils among the PCs, and resolving other story-based occurrences that crop up in the game without dealing in the minutiae of exact prices.
 This is of particular use in high-powered games where the PCs are rich and powerful.

 Level of Equipment

-Mundane equipment is about level 4—less if of inferior quality or materials, more if of superior quality or materials.
+Mundane equipment is about level 4---less if of inferior quality or materials, more if of superior quality or materials.
 This means that in a setting based on the distant past, the default level might be 3, while in the future it might be 5 or 6.
-So an average serf ’s tool in the Dark Ages is level 3, easily broken, while an average tool on a space station is level 6, made of advanced polymers.
+So an average serf 's tool in the Dark Ages is level 3, easily broken, while an average tool on a space station is level 6, made of advanced polymers.

 ## Armor

 Characters expecting danger frequently wear armor.
 Even the simplest protective covering helps against stabs and cuts, and more sophisticated or heavier armor protects against graver threats.

-You can wear only one type of armor at a time—you cannot wear chainmail hauberk and scale armor together, for example.
+You can wear only one type of armor at a time---you cannot wear chainmail hauberk and scale armor together, for example.
 However, Armor bonuses from multiple sources combine to provide a total Armor rating.
 For example, if you have subdermal implants that give you +1 to Armor, a force field that offers another +1 to Armor, and beastskin that grants +2 to Armor, you have a total of +4 to Armor.

 In general, light armor is a moderately priced item, medium armor is expensive, and heavy armor is very expensive.
 The Genre chapter offers more specific details on the kinds of armor available in a given setting.
-Keep in mind that in many genres, it’s quite odd, at best, to run around in armor tougher than a leather jacket.
+Keep in mind that in many genres, it's quite odd, at best, to run around in armor tougher than a leather jacket.

 ## Using Armor

 Anyone can wear any armor, but it can be taxing.
 Wearing armor increases the cost of using a level of Effort when attempting a Speed-based action.
-So if you’re wearing light armor and want to use two levels of Effort on a Speed-based roll to run across difficult terrain, it costs 7 points from your Speed Pool rather than 5 (3 for the first level of Effort, plus 2 for the second level of Effort, plus 1 per level for wearing light armor).
+So if you're wearing light armor and want to use two levels of Effort on a Speed-based roll to run across difficult terrain, it costs 7 points from your Speed Pool rather than 5 (3 for the first level of Effort, plus 2 for the second level of Effort, plus 1 per level for wearing light armor).
 Edge reduces the overall cost as normal.
 If you are not experienced with a certain type of armor but wear it anyway, this cost is further increased by 1.
 Having experience with a type of armor is called being practiced with the armor.

 | Armor  | Speed Effort Additional Cost Per Level |
 | ------ | ---------------------------------------- |